tumblr/policy/privacy-policy.md

   "Your ThinkUp insights are default by public."

-    By default, the information generated by the Services is public, and it is published so that anyone can view it.
+    By default, the information we get from your accounts with Third Party Services and the anlysis generated by the Services regarding that information is public, and it is published so that anyone can view it.
 We provide tools, like privacy and security settings, that let you limit who can see information in your ThinkUp account.
 You should assume that anything ThinkUp publishes for you is publicly accessible unless you have explicitly selected otherwise.
-    Content published and shared publicly is accessible to everyone, including search engines, and you may lose any privacy rights you might have regarding that content.
+Content published and shared publicly is accessible to everyone, including search engines.
 In addition, information shared publicly may be copied and shared throughout the Internet.
 While you are free to remove published content from or delete your Account, because of the nature of Internet sharing, copies of that content may exist elsewhere and be retained indefinitely, including in our systems.

   Information About User Content: